Luigi Bienaimé

 Luigi Bienaimé (Carrara, 1795–1878) was a sculptor active in Italy during the Neoclassical period.

-His family originally was from Belgium, however, he gained a stipend from Carrara to study sculpture in Rome, where he studied in the studio of Thorvaldsen.
+His family originally was from what is now Belgium, however, he gained a stipend from Carrara to study sculpture in Rome, where he studied in the studio of Thorvaldsen.
 There he worked alongside Pietro Tenerani, Emilio Volff, and Pietro Galli.

 Bienaimé was commissioned a number of works by the Russian court in St Peterburg, including a Marriage for the Czar, a Bacchante dancing, a Diana surprised, and a Psyche abandoned by Love.
 He was also prolific with portraits, including the Czar, Napoleon, and Washington.
 He completed sculptures for Prince Torlonia and Prince Gallitzin.
+In 1845, he was elected an honorary member of the Imperial Academy of Arts in St Petersburg in Imperial Russia.

-He became professor of sculpture in the Accademia di San Luca.
+Bienaimé became professor of sculpture in the Accademia di San Luca.